 One of the more westerly Gower beaches, Port Eynon is a wide, sandy bay backed by dunes.
 The central area, backed by the village is known as Port Eynon (top) and the eastern end as Horton.
 Still further east are plenty of streams and rock-pools.
 On the far south-western end of the bay, are the remains of a building called the Salt House, where salt was extracted from sea water.
 Just west of this is Salt House Mere - a secluded cove of sand and rocks about 200 yards wide.
 Beyond it the shore becomes completely rocky.

-Facilities include toilets, cafes, a pub, a surf shop and a camp site.
+Facilities at Port Eynon include cafes, a pub, a surf shop and a camp site.

 Port Eynon is a good 12 miles from Swansea along the Gower's narrow and winding roads, which can get busy on a hot day and maybe not what you need if you've already had a long drive.
 The photos were taken at low tide.